 “She’ll be coming around the mountain when she comes.”

-While writing this post a lyric from the old childhood song, She’ll Be Coming Around the Mountain” got stuck in my head.
-‘Whoa back’, she’ll be driving six white horses when she comes ‘whoa back’.
+While writing this post a lyric from the old childhood song, She’ll Be Coming Around the Mountain got stuck in my head.
+She’ll be driving six white horses when she comes ‘whoa back’.
 Busyness can take many forms: a badge of accomplishment, a strained ball-n-chain, or simply a lifestyle without margin.
-When we get in busy-mode we have blinders in our peripheral vision, our backs are heavily weighed, and we kick ourselves to go faster.
-The term ‘whoa back’ isn’t in our vocabulary, so slowing down would be a crime.
+When we get in the busy mode we have blinders in our peripheral vision, our backs are heavily weighed, and we kick ourselves to go faster.
+The term ‘whoa back’ isn’t in our vocabulary, so slowing down would be a crime!

-However, at some point we will get bucked off and hit the ground.
-After we dust ourselves off we most likely will ask what the heck was that?
-Or where did that come from?
+However, at some point, we will get bucked off and hit the ground, it’s just a matter of how hard we hit.
+After we dust ourselves off we most likely will ask what the heck was that.
 Staying on the horse is about knowing when to say “not right now”.
 It’s about knowing where we need to slow down.
 And it’s about knowing how to do it.

-I recently got bucked off of not knowing what caused my unstoppable manner.
+I recently got bucked off of not knowing what caused my unstoppable momentum.
 My schedule had no margin.
-If I wasn’t working on DMTE, I was working my second job, and if I wasn’t doing that, I was busy with some other project, and then finally…I would fill in the cracks with my family.
-My priorities were out-of-whack.
+If I wasn’t working on my blog, I was working on my side gig, and if I wasn’t doing that, I was busy with some other project, and then finally…I would fill in the cracks with my family.
+My priorities were out-of-whack, seriously backward!
 The harmony of the many roles I played each day was out of tune.
-And the problem was that I knew I had too much in my schedule.
-Anyone hear me?
-I knew it, but ignored it.
+And the problem was an overloaded schedule.
+I knew it but ignored it.

-Was I addicted to busy?
+Was I addicted to being busy?
 Running from something?
 Trying to impress someone?
-I’m not 100% sure, but I know when I fall prey to comparison my schedule builds.
+I’m not 100% sure, but I know when I fall prey to comparison, my schedule builds.
 If she can do it, I can do it.
 The word “no” doesn’t exist.
 The word “stop” is blasphemy.

 Why am I so tired?

-It’s a vicious cycle and a damaging one.
+The ‘yes man’ is a vicious cycle and a damaging one.
 We agree to things we don’t want to do, we fill our schedules to please others, and we constantly aim for perfection.
 But what happens to us in the process?
-What happens to our well-being?
+What happens to OUR well-being?
 What happens when we’re running here and there and everywhere with no time to spare?
 Mistakes.
 Mistakes happen.

-The Bible talks a lot about slowing down, to take a Sabbath (Exodus 20:9-10), to just be (Psalm 46:10), and to come to Him who are weary and need rest (Matthew 11:28).
+The Bible talks a lot about slowing down, taking a Sabbath (Exodus 20:9-10), just be (Psalm 46:10), and coming to Him who are weary and need rest (Matthew 11:28).
 These are just a few references in the Bible.
 But the Lord has a reason for teaching us how to slow down.
-He put it in the Bible so it must important, right?
 I believe one of those reasons is to give our bodies and minds rest so we don’t make big mistakes.

 This is a great question.
-I’m still practicing on figuring it out.
+I’m still figuring it out.
 One thing is for sure, we need to set boundaries.
-Setting boundaries gives us permission to say ‘not right now’ or ‘no, but thank you for thinking of me’.
+Setting boundaries gives us permission to say “Not right now” or “No, but thank you for thinking of me”.
 Boundaries give us our space to recuperate so when we do say ‘yes’ we can be our best.
 You can say ‘no’ to others, but it’s imperative to also say ‘no’ to yourself and the expectations you’ve created.
+Learn how to relax.

-By CT Copyright © 2019 More Than Existence All Rights Reserved.
+By CT Copyright © 2023 Simplify Firefly, All Rights Reserved.